-CARD 125 Clinical Practicum I
+CARD 125 Clinical Practicum I 1 cr.

 All students will rotate through the clinical affiliate hospitals.
-Students will be assigned to select departments catheterization, (cardiac echonon-invasive cardiology, and the cardiography, ambulatory cardiac care unit).
+Students will be assigned to select departments (cardiac catheterization, echocardiography, non-invasive cardiology, and the ambulatory cardiac care unit).
 The rotations are primarily observational and provide students with the opportunity to see the diagnostic and interventional tests and procedures performed on patients with cardiovascular disease.
 Limited performance of noninvasive tasks under direct supervision is permissible.